use-ink/ink-docs/docs/basics/verification.md

    - There is enough host resources to start a new verification
 1. The server downloads the pristine WASM byte code correspondening to the provided network and code hash
-1. The server streams the archive if is a compressed archive
+1. The server streams the archive if it is a compressed archive
 1. The server moves the staging files to the processing directory
 1. The server runs a container process for the verifier image to verify the package in processing.
 See source code verification workflow for details